Proposed site for Coyotes arena in Tempe may be toxic

 “They were dumping oil into the landfill and whatever other chemicals,” Navarro said, discussing what he's heard from those living near the landfill.

-Until the site is remediated and cleaned up, if passed in May, no one will know for sure.
+Until the site is remediated and cleaned up, if Tempe residents pass three propositions in May, no one will know for sure.

 The Arizona Coyotes' development arm has allocated $73 million for remediation.
 The potential problem is with nearly 2,000 planned; if hazardous materials are located, more clean-up will need to happen, according to the EPA.